leebeck3/fetch-program/README.md

 # Fetch Website Checker

 This is for the fetch interview process, it's designed to import a yaml file and check the uptime of the endpoints listed in the yaml file.
+I picked python as it should be easier than C or Rust to import dependencies cross-OS, I was wrong.

 ## Installation